onedata/onedata-documentation/docs/user-guide/spaces.md

 ### Invite a group

-To invite one of groups that you belong to, go to the **Members** submenu and click on **Add one of your groups** action from the menu on the group's header.
+To invite one of the groups that you belong to, go to the **Members** submenu and click on **Add one of your groups** action from the menu on the group's header.
 ![image](../../images/user-guide/spaces/invite-group.png#screenshot)